kurtwall/newgarden/README.md

 ## What is not working (in no particular order)

-- Make a calendar of garden events and tasks
 - Add, edit, delete journal notes
 - Add, edit, delete plants -- delete sets a deleted flag
 - Create daily/weekly worklists